If you have any need to contact someone on any rules. Contact Chris, his email address is [email protected]

 ~ Anything that is illegal outside the convention is illegal inside the convention.

-~ Don't do anything that risks the safety of yourself or other attendees.
+~ Don't do anything that risks the safety of yourself or others.

 ~ Don't deface any hotel, convention center, or convention property.
 Anyone found to be responsible for defacing hotel, convention center, or convention property will be billed for the resulting damage and may be prosecuted for vandalism.

-~ Only service animals are allowed to accompany human attendees.
+~ Service animals are the only animals allowed to accompany attendees.

 We reserve the right to inspect the contents of bags, backpacks, and purses.
 You have the right to refuse this inspection; we have the right to deny you entry upon refusal.

 Staff members are here to ensure that you have a safe and enjoyable experience at Ramencon.
-If you need medical help or feel unsafe at any time, you can stop any Staff Member (easily recognizable by their tie-dye shirts) or call the Radisson front desk.
+If you need help or feel unsafe at any time, you can stop any Staff Member (recognizable by identifying vest) or call the Century Center front desk.
 Please feel free to come to the Staff Room for anything you need help with.